rdforte/competitive-programming/README.md

   ex: [904 Fruits into baskets](LeetCode/Medium/904-fruits-into-baskets/go/main.go).
 - **TIP**: I've found that when the brute force solution looks like a loop within a loop (**NESTED LOOPS**) which results in a n^2 solution, this may be a good candidate for a sliding window.
+- The term subarray/contiguous elements of length k is equivalent to window of length k.

 ---